Removing a repossession from your credit report may seem to be a daunting task, but it is possible. You just need to

-When I decided to remove items on my own, I found that I needed to understand the rules to gain a successful removal.
+When I decided to remove negative items on my own, I found that I needed to understand the rules to gain a successful removal.

 First, you want to ask the credit bureau(s) to verify your debt, whether by letter or online form.
 You will wait until the credit bureau responds with a resolution, preferably in your favor.

 Since this is a repossession, you want to ask for verification of debt, rather than dispute that the debt belongs to you, unless you are absolutely sure the debt is not yours and may be fraud.

 Another way to remove a repossession is to reinstate the loan and ask the lender for more favorable terms and to remove the repossession from your report.
 You will want to get this all in writing, keeping a record of your new agreed upon terms.